Asarama

 Asarama is a riverine city in Andoni, Rivers State, Nigeria.
 It borders Bori to the north, Nkoro to the east, Ngo to the south, and Bonny and the Kalabari Kingdom to the west.

 City

 Asarama is a city located in Rivers State, southern Nigeria.
 It is one of the largest and most populated cities in the Andoni Local Government Area.

-Asarama was formed from an amalgamation of many villages, including Egwebe (the largest and most populated), Egwe-Aja, Egwe-Ewaye (Royal Village) Egwe-Idake, Egwe-Esu, Asuk, and Ikpak.
+Asarama was formed from an amalgamation of many villages, including Egwebe (the largest and most populated), Egwe-Aja, Egwe-Ewaye (from which Asuk Royal House emanates), Egwe-Idake, Egwe-Esu, Egwe-Asuk-Okpong, and Ikpak.
 Other villages include Iyong-Orong, Asarama-Ija, Iwoma-Asarama, Asalakiri, Agbaokwan-Asarama 1 to 15, Uja-Ama, and Asarama-Toru.
 The Egwebe village square is in the heart of Asalakiri.
 However, since these villages have over a thousand years of ongoing mutual relationships, they cannot be differentiated.
-Egwe-Ewaya (Ewaye, for short) is the only village that produces the King.
+Asuk Royal House in Egwe-Ewaya (Ewaye, for short) is the only House that produces the King.
 Others do contribute when it comes to religious, socio-cultural, and war activities.